mohamed-alattal/challenges/frontend/f2_send_campaign_product.md

 * Limit of times user can use the code *(optional)*
 * Footer notes *(optional)*

-An campaign must generate a form data to send like the following one:
+The actual form data from a created campaign is:
 ```
   title:Audio e Cacifos 10
   code:AUDIOCACI2016